 (As a matter of fact, I stayed in a five-star hotel the next week, this time in Beirut, that wasn’t nearly as pleasant.
 It was decorated in the usual bland browns, and it made me want to stay away from the room as much as possible.)

 In other words, the Mercure Hotel Hamburg City is a good-value four-star that doesn’t look like a carbon copy of every other four-star hotel chain out there.
-Now I’m curious to stay in another Mercure Hotel somewhere else, to see if they are all so uniquely designed.
+Now I’m curious to stay in another Mercure Hotel somewhere else, to see if they all have unique designs.

 Mercure Hotel Hamburg City’s location